AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

    compared to the actual code

 ..
 [4]
-   the integer values are defined in
+   the integer values are defined in BC_TYPES.H

 ..
 [5]
    available separately at